How to Plant and Grow Nigella (Love-in-a-Mist)

 Fertilizer is not necessary.
 Excessive nitrogen can cause spindly plants, as can excessive watering and/or standing water.

 Deadheading will prolong the bloom period but eliminate the seedpods.
-Nigella will self-seed.
-To prevent this, remove the seed heads before they mature.
+Nigella is one of our favorite self-seeding flowers!
+If you don’t want them to self-seed, remove the seed heads before they mature.

 Growers’ only disappointment may be that Nigella is short-lived: Once established, it will flower for several weeks beginning in late spring.
 However, in moderate climates (65° to 70°F), successive sowings (every 3 to 4 weeks until midsummer) will keep plants and flowers coming well into the fall.
 (Note that high heat may cause plants to wilt.)